 Sponsors or drug developers need to look for partners who deliver reliable outcomes with comprehensive data and add support to their research.
 Hence choosing a CRO is a crucial and complex process and should be evaluated cautiously.

-The following points need to be thought before you partner a CRO
+The following points need to be thought before you partner with a CRO

 - The regional potentiality of a CRO: It’s not obvious that the CRO established or reputed in a country holds the same reputation & experience as it does in another country.
 This means the choice of CRO selection differs from country to country.